 The Precision Cooker Nano has basic manual controls — touch buttons and a digital screen — that are responsive and intuitive.
-They make a good backup option if you don't feel like using your smartphone to control the sous vide or if someone who hasn't set up the connected features needs to make an adjustment while cooking is underway.
+They make a good backup option if you don't feel like using your smartphone to control the sous vide or someone who hasn't set up the connected features needs to adjust while cooking is underway.

 It clamps to the side of the container with a screw action clamp.
 The screw spins freely and quickly lets you mount it securely to all sorts of vessels.

 Should You Buy the Precision Cooker Nano?

 The Precision Cooker Nano is one of our all-time favorite sous vide machines, pairing excellent temperature accuracy with impressive circulating power, all in a much more affordable package than many of the other top-tier models.
 It is compatible with the Anova app, so you can remotely start or stop your sous vide right from your smartphone.
 This app also offers you a handy set of pre-configured recipes that you can send right to the machine or an option to create custom recipes to make it easier to cook your favorite meals again and again.
 This product is a great option if you are shopping for top-tier sous vide for your kitchen and hoping to save some cash.